 A. How were estimates made, and what were your assumptions?
 Include internal and external sources, published reports, information provided by associations or organizations, etc., which demonstrate a need for the proposed rules.

-The bureau relied on the chief of the building division when determining the existence and extent of the impact of the proposed rules.
+The bureau relied on the commission and stakeholders when determining the existence and extent of the impact of the proposed rules.

 35. Identify any reasonable alternatives to the proposed rules that would achieve the same or similar goals.